perllb/ctg-visium-10x/README.md

 ## USAGE

-1. For reproducibility, create a project / run directory in which you clone this repository, containing the nextflow.config, nf-pipeline, bin
-2. Clone and build the Singularity container for this pipeline: (https://github.com/perllb/ctg-visium-10x/tree/main/container)
+1. Clone and build the Singularity container for this pipeline: (https://github.com/perllb/ctg-visium-10x/tree/main/container).
-3. Edit the nextflow.config file to fit your project and system.
+2. Edit the nextflow.config file to fit your project and system.
 Set current directory as `basedir`. (from where you execute the pipeline).
+3. Set up `slide_area.txt` file and prepare slide .gpr file.
+See below for info.
 4. Edit your samplesheet to match the example samplesheet (same columns, with Sample_Species each sample edited)
 5. Run pipeline
 ```